-The 56F8357 supports program execution from internal or external memories.
+The 56F8357 and 56F8157 support program execution from internal or external memories.
 Two data operands can be accessed from the on-chip data RAM per instruction cycle.
-The 56F8357 also provides two external dedicated interrupt lines and up to 76 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.
+These devices also provide two external dedicated interrupt lines and up to 76 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.